szbiborka/koki_palyarajzolo/README.md

-# Pátyakovető — Neuron Projection Analyzer
+# Pályakövető — Neuron Projection Analyzer

 A browser-based research tool for analyzing and visualizing neuron projections in the Allen Mouse Brain Atlas.
 Built at the Koki Institute.